Vulpex Posts: 390

 When population drops below certain thresholds or as population drops demand ALSO drops for the most in demand products and services.
 The thresholds and/or mechanisms for this could be fleshed out but it is simply a way to prevent populations from fluctuating too wildly.
 Soon earth will be a very strange place indeed as it becomes impossible to keep up with demand.
 (Even with geoboosters active populations are crashing - and I am not talking about large populations here but really small cities are crashing inexorably)

-+2 link
++2

-Posts: 64
+Aywanez Posts: 64

 7/3/2017

+I would like the demand system in general to be more 2 sided: currently it only increases on it's own in (what seems like) a linear progression.
+That's not how real world demand works.
 What I'd like to see is a 2-force system: demand for each product increases by, say, 1 percentage point each turn, but then also falls by. for example, 0.1% if it's current value.
 (Demand is, of course tracked as a float in this scenario) that way demand rises much faster when it's low and slower when it's high.
 Indeed a city where demand is below 15% requires a near-constant stream of supplies to keep there, whereas one with demand> 800% will almost never get any more demand.
+This will also resolve the proposed problem, as the severely decreased growth of demand for higher-tier goods will drive demand down on it's own, even if the city doesn't get supplied by players.

-+1 link
++1

-Posts: 1478
+Doctor Dread Administrator Posts: 1478

 7/3/2017